Should I Use Essential Oils on or Around My Pet Bird?

 Share with your friends 🥹!

-Essential oils are becoming a lot more famous today as a way to do many things from easing anxiety to healing a wide range of medical conditions.
+Essential oils are becoming much more famous today as a way to do many things, from easing anxiety to healing various medical conditions.

-Essential oils are originally used in aromatherapy but they have since been considered very potent and natural options to regular medicine, and more people now use them in their homes.
+Essential oils were originally used in aromatherapy, but they have since been considered very potent and natural options for regular medicine, and more people now use them in their homes.

 Some people have even been discovered to use essential oils around their pets for different reasons.

-Essential oils are made from highly concentrated plant substances and they having considered very useful to man.
-These oils have a wide range of health and wellness benefits that they offer their human users and some holistic vets have decided to include them in their work.
+Essential oils are made from highly concentrated plant substances, which are considered very useful to humans.
+These oils offer human users a wide range of health and wellness benefits, and some holistic vets have decided to include them in their work.

-However, the use of essential oils in the treatment of animal conditions and illnesses relatively new.
-At present, there is no significant evidence to prove that the use of essential oils in the treatment of animals is indeed effective.
+However, the use of essential oils in treating animal conditions and illnesses is relatively new.
+No significant evidence proves that using essential oils in treating animals is indeed effective.

-So, if thou share your living space with your cat, bird, or dog, it is still very vital that you take certain precautions.
-For bird lovers most especially, you have to consult a vet before you use your essential oils on your feathered friend.
+So, if you share your living space with your cat, bird, or dog, it is still very vital that you take certain precautions.
+Bird lovers must consult a vet before using your essential oils on your feathered friend.

-Any form of treatment or alternative medicine may not be as harmful to other pets compared to birds so if you do not get an approval from a vet, do not try to use it.
+Any form of treatment or alternative medicine may not be as harmful to other pets as it is to birds, so if you do not get approval from a vet, do not try to use it.

 Which essential oils are safe for your pet birds?

-Did you know that pet birds such as macaws, parakeets, and parrots can suffer some serious medical conditions that humans deal with such as cough, diarrhea, flu, fatigue, and even sicknesses that are stress induced.
+Did you know that pet birds such as macaws, parakeets, and parrots can suffer serious medical conditions that humans deal with, such as cough, diarrhea, flu, fatigue, and even stress-induced sicknesses?

-This is why it isn’t surprising that pet owners who believe in the potency of essential oils attempts to treat these conditions in their pets using the oils.
+This is why it isn’t surprising that pet owners who believe in the potency of essential oils attempt to treat these conditions in their pets using them.

-If essential oils are used carefully and appropriately by pet owners, like making sure they are well diluted and avoiding your bird’s eyes when you spray them with essential oils, then you have absolutely no reason to avoid the use of these oils in your bird care or in your home.
+Suppose pet owners use essential oils carefully and appropriately, like making sure they are well diluted and avoiding your bird’s eyes when you spray them with essential oils.
+In that case, you cannot avoid using these oils in your bird care or home.

-Nevertheless, every pet owner must know that there are certain essential oils that are dangerous to pets in general (especially birds).
-Oils like tea tree oil have been discovered to be toxic to these creatures.
+Nevertheless, every pet owner must know that certain essential oils are dangerous to pets in general (especially birds).
+Oils like tea tree oil have been discovered toxic to these creatures.

-The essential oils that are safe for your feathered friend includes: Oregano, eucalyptus, frankincense, geranium, lavender, lemon, grapefruit, Clary sage, chamomile, roman chamomile, and cedar wood.
+The essential oils that are safe for your feathered friend include Oregano, eucalyptus, frankincense, geranium, lavender, lemon, grapefruit, Clary sage, chamomile, roman chamomile, and cedar wood.

 Using essential oils in the air

-If you must use essential oils in the air as a bird owner, one of the safest ways to do so is by using a cold air diffuser.
-Good options of oils to use are lemon, geranium, and lavender.
+If you must use essential oils in the air as a bird owner, a cold air diffuser is one of the safest ways.
+Good oils to use are lemon, geranium, and lavender.

-Using essential oils in this manner will greatly help to eliminate moulds and bacteria as well as reduce anxiety and stress for your pet.
-To use the diffusion method, make sure not to use more than three or four drops of essential oil at a time within a one hour frame.
+Using essential oils in this manner will greatly help eliminate molds and bacteria and reduce anxiety and stress for your pet.
+To use the diffusion method, make sure not to use more than three or four drops of essential oil at a time within a one-hour frame.

-Also, avoid the use of essential oils in a room without ventilation as it would be very dangerous.
+Also, avoid using essential oils in a room without ventilation, as it would be very dangerous.
 Misting is another thing essential oil is useful for.

-Sometimes you may want to freshen up the room where your pet’s cage is and an essential oil mist is the healthiest option.
-Regular air freshener may be too harsh for your pet, however all the ingredients needed for a DIY essential oil mist is water or flower hydrosol like lavender hydrosol, bird friendly essential oil, and rubbing alcohol in a small spray bottle.
+Sometimes, you may want to freshen up the room where your pet’s cage is, and an essential oil mist is the healthiest option.
+Regular air fresheners may be too harsh for your pet.
+However, all the ingredients needed for a DIY essential oil mist are water or flower hydrosol like lavender hydrosol, bird-friendly essential oil, and rubbing alcohol in a small spray bottle.

-You need only a few spritzes around your room and everything else will fall in place.
+You need only a few spritzes around your room, and everything else will fall into place.
 Do not forget to avoid spraying too close to your bird (always spray away from the animal).
-When essential oils get into the eyes of your pet, it could cause a lot of damage to the animals eyes.
+When essential oils get into your pet’s eyes, it could cause a lot of damage to the animal’s eyes.

 Consuming essential oils

-Humans consume essential oils just to get the best of their healing properties.
-However, it is nerve safe to put essential oils in your bird’s water because you want them to benefit from it.
+Humans consume essential oils to get the best of their healing properties.
+However, putting essential oils in your bird’s water is nerve-safe because you want them to benefit from it.

-If you want to moisten your pet’s food using essential oils like oregano oil, use only a toothpick drop of it.
+If you want to moisten your pet’s food using essential oils like oregano, use only a toothpick drop.
 Oregano oil is great at helping to boost your bird’s immune system.
 The regenerative antioxidants in oregano oils have been discovered to be potent enough to heal lots of respiratory diseases that birds are susceptible to.

 Topical treatments using essential oils

 While it’s OK for you to sometimes apply essential oils to the skin of pets like dogs, on no account should you ever apply essential oils to the feet or feathers of your pet bird.
-When you apply oils to your bird’s feathers you will be making the feathers heavy and that may cause stress to the bird.
+Applying oils to your bird’s feathers will make the feathers heavy, which may cause stress.

-This method can only be beneficial on days when you want to clip is wings or nails and you must only use frankincense oil, lavender oil, or ceder woods oil.
-On days when thou have a lot of unfamiliar people in the house, you can also use essential oils to help your bird relax but make sure the oil is properly diluted.
+This method can only be beneficial when you want to clip your wings or nails, and you must only use frankincense oil, lavender oil, or cedarwood oil.
+On days when you have a lot of unfamiliar people in the house, you can also use essential oils to help your bird relax, but make sure the oil is properly diluted.

-To do this, you can simply add one teaspoon of fractionated coconut oil or olive oil with one drop of essential oil.
+Add one teaspoon of fractionated coconut or olive oil with one drop of essential oil.

-if your bird has a wound, these oils can also be applied topically; with an essential oils salve, you can keep the wound moisturised and prevent any infection by bacterias.
-To make your own essential oil salve, all you need to do is mix an oil such as lavender with shea butter then apply it to your birds wound using a popsicle stick twice daily.
+If your bird has a wound, these oils can also be applied topically; with an essential oils salve, you can keep the wound moisturized and prevent any infection by bacteria.
+To make your essential oil salve, all you need to do is mix an oil such as lavender with shea butter, then apply it to your bird’s wound using a popsicle stick twice daily.

 Cleaning with essential oils

-When it comes to using essential oil for your birds,they can be used for both cleaning your birds living area and purifying the air around it.
-As anyone who has been a bird owner for awhile can tell you, taking care of these wonderful creatures can be stinky business sometimes.
+Essential oils can clean your bird’s living area and purify the air around it.
+As anyone who has been a bird owner for a while can tell you, taking care of these wonderful creatures can be stinky business sometimes.

-And using essential oils can greatly help you to get rid of the bad smell instead of using store-bought cleaners with artificial fragrance.
-To make an effective cleaning solution for your bird cage, all you have to do is get a natural cleaner like white vinegar, and mix it with essential oils.
+And using essential oils can greatly help you eliminate the bad smell instead of using store-bought cleaners with artificial fragrances.
+To make an effective cleaning solution for your bird cage, you must get a natural cleaner like white vinegar and mix it with essential oils.

 The bottom line is that oils are wonderful for both humans and pets.
 However, there are specific ways that they should be used to avoid causing danger to your animals.